johnmarcampbell/twircBot/README.md

 TwircBot().connect()
 ```

 TwircBot's default configuration is not very interesting.
 It will anonymously connect to the ``#twircbot`` channel and log whatever chat it sees there.
-You can get more useful behavior by specifying your own configuration file and referencing it when you instantiate TwircBot:  ``bot = TwircBot("myFile.config")``.
+You can get more useful behavior by specifying your own configuration file and referencing it when you instantiate TwircBot:  ``TwircBot("myFile.config").connect()``.

 The source includes a simple script, ``runTwircBot.py``, that will automatically open a connection.
 It will optionally take a command line argument to use a particular configuration: